 Some captured E-Boats and submarines taken into use for trials.

 HMS EAGLE launched.

 Backlog of ships overdue for refit.

-Deployed in Dockyards to supplement power
+Deployed in Dockyards to supplement power supplies.

 Fleet Air Arm renamed Naval Aviation.